FreeFem/FreeFem-doc/docs/reference/Types.md

 bool b = true;
 ```

-!!!question "The result of a comparison is a boolean"
+!!!example "The result of a comparison is a boolean"
 	```freefem
 	bool b = (1 < 2);
 	```